ibexa/documentation-developer/docs/infrastructure_and_maintenance/devops.md

 [[= product_name =]] uses the [Monolog](https://github.com/Seldaek/monolog) component to log errors, and it has a `RotatingFileHandler` that allows for file rotation.

 According to [their documentation](https://seldaek.github.io/monolog/doc/02-handlers-formatters-processors.html#log-to-files-and-syslog), it "logs records to a file and creates one logfile per day.
-It will also delete files older than `$maxFiles`".
+It also deletes files older than `$maxFiles`".

 Monolog's handler can be configured in `config/packages/<environment>/monolog.yaml`: